Public Space

-an on-chain collaborative canvas where each contribution becomes a permanent mark on the evolving space, creating a layered record of expression written directly to the blockchain.
+an on-chain collaborative canvas where each contribution becomes a permanent mark on the evolving space.

-The internet promised something similar; a place where the world could meet regardless of geography, status or centralized verification.
-Yet most platforms reduce that space to siloed profiles inside linear timelines, where visibility is authored by algorithms rather than presence itself.
+The internet promised something similar but larger; a place where the world could meet regardless of geography, status or centralized verification.
+Yet most platforms have reduced that space to siloed profiles inside linear timelines, where visibility is authored by algorithms rather than presence itself.
 Expression becomes sequential.
 What we see is ranked, filtered, and reordered.
 We do not coexist in space; we appear in feeds.
 The closest we get to dialogue is referencing someone else's post within a surface that constantly rewrites itself.

 Blockchains were less a new invention than a correction; an attempt to preserve an internet that could not be centrally owned.
 A shared state machine, neutral territory by design.
 But instead of treating this as public ground, we abstracted it into markets.
 Blockspace became something to trade rather than something to occupy.